chinapedia/wikipedia.abstract.en/Page/Telepathy.md

-Ganzfeld.jpgs that aimed to demonstrate telepathy have been criticized for lack of replication and poor controls.[1][2]]]
+s that aimed to demonstrate telepathy have been criticized for lack of replication and poor controls.[1][2]]]

 TELEPATHY (from the Greek τῆλε, _tele_ meaning "distant" and πάθος, _pathos_ or _-patheia_ meaning "feeling, perception, passion, affliction, experience")[3][4] is the purported vicarious transmission of information from one person to another without using any known human sensory channels or physical interaction.
 The term was coined in 1882 by the classical scholar Frederic W. H. Myers,[5] a founder of the Society for Psychical Research,[6] and has remained more popular than the earlier expression _thought-transference_.[7][8]